Aadhishreevijay/neural-style-transfer/README.md

+Certainly!
+Here’s the updated README with your GitHub repository URL and additional information about the notebooks and optimizers.

+---

 # Neural Style Transfer

 This repository implements Neural Style Transfer (NST) using PyTorch and a pre-trained VGG19 model.
-The project focuses on fine-tuning the model for style transfer by adjusting convolutional layers, ReLU activations, and employing advanced optimization techniques with LBFGS and Adam.
+The project focuses on fine-tuning the model for style transfer by adjusting **convolutional layers and ReLU activations** and employing advanced optimization techniques with **LBFGS** and **Adam**.

 ## Overview